-A woman’s retreat, is more like an aviary; a high space that is bright, sunlit, not reclusive and retracting.
-Men are rooted to the ground versus women who are more like birds, ethereal, in the trees, soaring to the sky, nature and light.
+A woman’s retreat is more like an aviary; a high space that is bright, sunlit, not reclusive, and retracting.
+Men are rooted to the ground versus women are more like birds, ethereal, in the trees, soaring to the sky, nature, and light.

-The design of the Man Cave will contain straight lines, square corners and be sturdy with strong furnishings.
-In contrast to a woman’s space which is often curvy, soft and organic.
+The design of the Man Cave will contain straight lines, and square corners and be sturdy with strong furnishings.
+In contrast to a woman’s space which is often curvy, soft, and organic.

 So what goes into the man cave?
 Number one, the recliner, and why is that?
 Because a man needs to be able to rest his tired feet and relax in his own individual seat that can be adjusted to accommodate his specific individual comfort zone.
 It’s not a sofa, it’s not a couch, but it’s tailored for the individual and highly interactive, it can be adjusted specifically to work with that particular man’s preferences.

 Next would be the television as that’s what we turn on to tune out.
 It’s a total distraction and allows us to turn our brains off.
 It doesn’t have to be anything too important or topical, preferably sports.
 Third would be a bar and/or a small refrigerator with his favorite beverages, preferably alcoholic, and a few snacks to further provide that sense of comfort.